Lazer-Database/Lazer-Database/README.md

     {field_name} => {field_type}
 ));
 ```
-More informations about field types and usage in PHPDoc
+More information about field types and usage in PHPDoc

 ### Remove database
 ```php